-What Florida Condo Associations Do Not Cover
+What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 Many Florida condo owners believe the association’s master policy “covers the building.”